 The Trustees are committed to on-going safeguarding training and development opportunities for all workers, developing a culture of awareness of safeguarding issues to help protect everyone.
-All our workers will receive induction training and undertake recognised safeguarding training on a regular basis through CCPAS.
+All our workers will receive induction training and undertake recognised safeguarding training on a regular basis through either the Eastern Baptist Association or 31:8.